094459/newsletter-oss-projects/README.md

 **aws-signer-oci-artifacts**

 [aws-signer-oci-artifacts](https://aws-oss.beachgeek.co.uk/3km) this project is used to demonstrate how OCI artefacts can be signed and verified in a development pipeline.
 Zhuo-Wei Lee, Alontay Ellis, and Rajarshi Das have put together a blog post to help you get started, so if this project interests you, make sure you dive into [Signing and Validating OCI Artifacts with AWS Signer](https://aws-oss.beachgeek.co.uk/3kn).(#185)

+**awsviz**

+[awsviz](https://aws-oss.beachgeek.co.uk/3z1) is a super nice little tool from Bour Mohamed Abdelhadi, that helps you quickly visualy your IAM policies.
+You can check out the hosted version of [awsviz](https://aws-oss.beachgeek.co.uk/3z3) and there are some sample policies to show you what you can expect.
+Check out the[ use cases doc](https://aws-oss.beachgeek.co.uk/3z4) to see why you might want to try this tool out. (#200)

 **bedrust**